scarletstudio/transithealth/docs/pages/setup.md

 cd app
 ```

 We will use Yarn, a package manager for Node.js.
 If Node.js is not on your system, visit [the website](https://nodejs.org/en/download) to install it first.

-It is recommended to use Node version 14 or higher for running our frontend app.
+Use Node version 14 or higher.

 Then, if Yarn is not on your system, visit [the website](https://classic.yarnpkg.com/en/docs/install) to install it.